kevinlakhani/sqlautoimport/README.md

 While SQL Auto Import expects a comma-delimited, CSV (`.csv`) file by default, you can specify a different file extension through the `--extension` argument.
 If your files are not comma-delimited, you will also need to use the `--delimiter`argument.
 For example, for tab-separated files use `--delimiter \t`.
 For pipe-delimited files, use `--delimiter |`.

-There are additional options to help with flexibility and automation needs, such as `-s` and `-y`.
+There are additional arguments to help with flexibility and automation needs, such as `-s` and `-y`.
 For more information, use the `--help` argument.
 Its full output is shown below for your convenience:
 ```
 usage: sqlautoimport [--license] [-h] [-v] --flavor
                      {postgres,postgresql,mysql,sqlite,sqlite3,oracle,mssql}